rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 :::
 ::: tab Running on the Main Network
 We assume that you already have a separate Ethereum-compatible wallet that is holding your ETH and RPL tokens.
-Start by transferring some ETH and RPL from your existing wallet to the node wallet.
+Start by transferring some ETH from your existing wallet to the node wallet.
+If running on Mainnet, **leave your RPL on the wallet you used to purchase it.**

 As a reminder, you can use `rocketpool wallet status` to get the address of the node wallet if you need it.
 If you are not sure how to send cryptocurrency from your existing wallet, please consult your wallet's documentation.